stanichor/stanichor.github.io/_posts/2025-06-18-kink-factor-analysis.md

 - Sensuality/Romance (0.28)
 - Incest/Ageplay (0.22)

-The loading patterns align with intuition: factors that load strongly on the general kink factor (e.g. Gay, Sensuality/Romance) are less likely to be labeled as "kinks" than factors that load weakly (e.g. BDSM, Sensory/Roleplay).
+The loading patterns align with intuition: factors loading strongly on the general kink factor (e.g. Gay, Sensuality/Romance) are less likely to be labeled as "kinks" than factors loading weakly (e.g. BDSM, Sensory/Roleplay).

 ---